KimoriWasTaken/ValheimEndgame/README.md

 ❌ Greatswords Stamina Numbers are higher than expected
    - They're missing a modifier somewhere

-❌ Integrate HugosArmory, JudesEquipment and JotunsBackpacks into BetterTrader
+✔️ Integrate HugosArmory, JudesEquipment and JotunsBackpacks into BetterTrader
    - Traders sales should scale with your recipe unlocks
-   - Can't find how to add all items under these conditions to Trader

 ✔️ Add Backpacks and `0.205.5` Monsters to the Loot- and Startable
    - Because who doesn't want to fight a 5★ a̷̦͗̆̍̊́b̸̮̯̟͗̈͘ǫ̸̛̖̔̀̑m̶͉͔͒̚͝i̸̥̮̠̗̓.̸̫̦̱̘̹̔̈̀̀.̶̖̓̉.̶̮͕͚̃̿̓.̸̖͕̄